symflower/symflower/README.md

 ## What is Symflower?

-Whether you’re using LLMs or not, Symflower helps you write better software.
-By pairing up robust static, dynamic and symbolic analyses with vastly creative and adaptable LLMs, any scenario can be implemented fast with high quality.
+Symflower helps you build better software by pairing static, dynamic and symbolic analyses with LLMs.
+The robustness of deterministic analyses combined with the creativity of LLMs allows for higher quality and rapid software development.

-Works where you are:
+**Works where you are:**

 - In your console and CI via CLI
 - As component in your application and SOA via LSP
 - In your VS Code-based editors: VS Code and Cursor
 - In your IntelliJ platform IDEs: Intellij IDEA, Android Studio, GoLand
 - As a drop-in proxy for LLM inference endpoints

-Make LLMs better:
+**Make LLMs better:**

 - [Find the best and cheapest model for your programming language, framework and use case](https://docs.symflower.com/docs/symflower-LLM/DevQualityEval/)
 - [Create evaluations for your environments, workflows and requirements](https://symflower.com/en/)
 - [Run benchmarks continuously to make sure your evaluation still works and supports the latest models](https://symflower.com/en/)